Ph.D. University of California, Berkeley 2011

 Presentation: Video-conferencing in Studying Health Care Economics in Other Countries

-Research Areas: Healthcare, Medicare and Public Health.
+Research Areas: Healthcare, Medicare.

 "Diffusion of Minimally Invasive Procedures across Hospitals and Traits of Fast Adopting Hospitals" with Chloe Mitchell and Alec Paulson, Atlantic Economic Journal, December 2017, Vol. 45, Issue 4, pp. 473–484.